sh1lezh/num-rs/README.md

 `num-rs` is a lightweight Rust library for multidimensional array operations, inspired by Python's NumPy.
 It provides a robust foundation for numerical computing, featuring array creation, reshaping, element-wise operations, broadcasting, and matrix multiplication.
 Designed for safety, performance, and extensibility, `num-rs` leverages Rust's type system and zero-cost abstractions to deliver efficient numerical computations.

 **Note**: This project is under active development.
-Current features focus on core array operations, with plans to expand to generic types, advanced indexing, and optimized linear algebra routines.
+Current features focus on core array operations, with plans to expand to advanced indexing and optimized linear algebra routines.

 ## Features